 For more information on Mary’s Meals’ ‘Double The Love’ appeal, please visit: marysmeals.org.uk/doublethelove

-Village Water launched their new appeal, ‘Safe Water and Sanitation for All’, with an aptly named ‘Flush Mob’ today.
+Village Water launched its new appeal, ‘Safe Water and Sanitation for All’, with an aptly named ‘Flush Mob’ today.

 The Shrewsbury-based charity surprised shoppers with a toilet-themed dance to ‘The Birdie Song’, complete with live musicians, to raise awareness of their latest project to improve sanitation and access to safe water in Zambia.

 Public donations will be used to support a two-year project in Lusaka, Zambia to improve hygiene and develop businesses that improve water quality, build toilets and safely deal with waste.
-The first £2 million of donations will be matched pound-for-pound by the UK government.
+The first £2 million of public donations will be doubled by the UK government.